facebookresearch/Mephisto/examples/static_react_task/README.md

 python run_task.py mephisto/architect=heroku
 ```
 ### Providing task data
-In this case, the provided app demonstrates being able to send task data forward to the fronted.
+In this case, the provided app demonstrates being able to send task data forward to the frontend.
 See the `run_task.py` script.
 Here we have:
 ```python
 shared_state = SharedStaticTaskState(
     static_task_data=[